craftit/multi-vesc/README.md

 # Mutli-Vesc

-API for driving multiple VESC motor controllers over CAN.
+API for driving multiple VESC motor controllers over CAN on linux.
 It is assumed that the motors are configure with the vesc tool.
 Though the code currently only supports CAN, serial support could be added in the future.

 This code is for use with controllers based on the VESC project: https://vesc-project.com/

-This code has been tested with [FLIPSKY Mini FSESC6.7](https://flipsky.net/collections/v6-series/products/flipsky-mini-fsesc6-7-pro-70a-base-on-vesc6-6-with-aluminum-anodized-heat-sink)
+It has been tested with [FLIPSKY Mini FSESC6.7](https://flipsky.net/collections/v6-series/products/flipsky-mini-fsesc6-7-pro-70a-base-on-vesc6-6-with-aluminum-anodized-heat-sink)

 # Installation

 Building on Ubuntu 24.04:

-    sudo apt install nlohmann-json3-dev cmake ninja build-essential can-utils mkdir build
+    sudo apt install nlohmann-json3-dev cmake ninja-build build-essential can-utils pybind11-dev python3-dev pybind11-json-dev
+    mkdir build
     cd build
     cmake ..